erenbozkurtdeu/hesapMakinesi/README.md

 # Calculator Project

-This project is a calculator application developed in Java and Python.
+This project is a calculator application developed in Java.

 ## Features
 - Four basic operations (Addition, Subtraction, Multiplication, Division)